LG will outsource budget phones to cut costs, turns attention to premium devices | Pocketnow

 Instead, the company will now focus its efforts on high-end smartphones and those with experimental form factors falling under the Explorer Project initiative.
 LG has already launched a few premium devices this year such as the LG Velvet and the unique LG Wing which has a swiveling secondary display.
 LG has already teased a smartphone with a retractable slide-out display that could eventually be launched as LG Slide.

 “It has also abolished some research and production positions and reshuffled others, the spokeswoman said, as part of an effort to focus its in-house R&D and production on premium smartphones, with low and mid-end ones to be produced by ODM,” an LG spokesperson was quoted a saying.
-However, things might not be easy for LG in the face of white-hot competition from Chinese brands, despite LG’s CEO Kwon Bong-seok promising in January that the LG’s smartphone business will become profitable in 2021.
+However, things might not be easy for LG in the face of white-hot competition from Chinese brands, despite LG’s CEO Kwon Bong-seok promising earlier this year that LG’s smartphone business will become profitable in 2021.

 “It knows it is competing with Chinese competitors, not Apple or Samsung, and it is trying to add to its lower-end models’ value for the price, by using original design manufacturers that Chinese firms use.
 But even if LG sources its products, without marketing ability, it cannot win against Chinese firms who are good at it,” Counterpoint analyst Tom Kang was quoted as saying regarding LG’s strategy shift.